my-ugly-code/WebsUpTV/README.md

  ### Misc Notes
+  - When actors are visible, use your mouse to hover over a card, click the button on the card back to display movie/TV credits for that actor.
   - If the overlay is 'stuck' on your TV, move the cursor to the top-left corner of your screen and click the red triange that appears.
   - You can view the overlay data on any other local browser - the urls are displayed in PowerShell when the application starts or restarts.
   - You can manually trigger the overlay by sending a http request to PiPup directly - this can be done in apps like Button Mapper.
 You can set the duration to whatever you'd like, if you need to remove the overlay before the timer expires, use the red triangle (top-left corner) or send another request with duration set to 0.
 The first step of displaying the overlay is to clear any existing overlays.